-Results: Obtained the District's written policies and procedures over all but one of the applicable categories above and noted no exceptions.
-The District does not have written policies and procedures addressing information technology disaster recovery/business continuity.
+Results: The District does not have written policies and procedures addressing information technology disaster recovery/business continuity.
+No other exceptions noted.

 2) Board or Finance Committee

 - A. Obtain and inspect the board/finance committee minutes for the fiscal period, as well as the board's enabling legislation, charter, bylaws, or equivalent document in effect during the fiscal period, and: - Observe that the board/finance committee met with a quorum at least monthly, or on a frequency in accordance with the board's enabling legislation, charter, bylaws, or other equivalent document.